Planning of the January 6 United States Capitol attack: Pipe bomber

 At 7:40 p.m. on January 5, someone wearing a gray hooded sweatshirt, a mask, and Nike Air Max Speed Turf sneakers was filmed carrying a bag through a residential D.C. neighborhood.
 At 7:52 p.m., the individual was recorded sitting on a bench outside the Democratic National Committee (DNC) headquarters where they appear to zip up a bag, stand and walk away.
 A pipe bomb was discovered there the following day.
 At 8:14 p.m., the unidentified individual was filmed in an alley near the Republican National Committee (RNC) headquarters, where a second pipe bomb was found the following day.
 Both bombs were placed within a few blocks of the Capitol.
 Both pipe bombs were fully functional and potentially deadly before being disabled by authorities.
 The bombs diverted law enforcement attention and resources away from the capitol building.

-As of January, 2024, the pipe bomber's identity remained unknown, with a $500,000 reward "for information leading to the individual’s arrest and conviction".
-Authorities have continued to investigate, carrying out 1,000 interviews, reviewing hundreds of tips, and analyzing 39,000 video files.
+On December 4, 2025, the FBI announced they had arrested and charged a Woodbridge, Virginia man who they believed had placed the bombs.